MobileOrg/mobileorg.github.io/index.md

 ### Getting Started

-MobileOrg uses a WebDAV server or Dropbox to interact with your Org-files.
-It downloads Org files from the server, and uploads captured notes to a mobileorg.org file on the same server.
-The documentation below covers how to get started using Dropbox or set up a WebDAV account (using free services or your own server), how to download and finally browse Org-files stored on your device.
+MobileOrg uses a WebDAV server or Dropbox to interact with your Org files.
+It downloads Org files from the server and uploads captured notes to a `mobileorg.org` file on the same server.
+The documentation below covers how to get started using Dropbox or set up a WebDAV account (using free services or your own server), how to download and finally browse Org files stored on your device.

 Be sure to install MobileOrg prior to following these guides.
 You can find MobileOrg in the App Store on your device by searching for